 - provide information about MBS items available for Aboriginal and Torres Strait Islander patients;

 - provide training to health service staff about Indigenous health care plans;

 - increase Aboriginal and Torres Strait Islander people's enrolments in Medicare;

 - ensure correct claiming of Medicare benefits;

 - provide support and advice about new Medicare initiatives; and

-The Department of Human Services website contains further information about Medicare Liaison officers.
+The Services Australia website contains further information about Medicare Liaison officers.
 This includes a list of MBS items for Aboriginal and Torres Strait Islander patients.